guoxuesong/pikebox/README.md

 }
 ```

-* donnot touch the first 5 lines
+* do not touch the first 5 lines
 * class UniqIDStatic/UniqID is a example showing how to define static data for a class
 * use keyword STATIC(ClassA) to reference the static object of the class ClassA, that is defined at ClassA.Static
 * class MyProj/MyProjMode is a example showing how to define class template
-* use keyword CLASS(BaseCass,ModeClass.FeatureA) to reference a class (as pike program) inheriting BaseCass and ModeClass.FeatureA
+* use keyword CLASS(BaseCass,ModeClass.FeatureA) to reference a class (return as pike datatype program) inheriting BaseCass and ModeClass.FeatureA
 * BaseCass should inherit ModeClass.Interface
 * CLASS can accept more than two arguments, the returned program will inherit all of them, and BaseCass should inherit all Interface of them